 - 1) If the saturation level is less than 1.0, a water is under saturated with respect to the scalant under study.
 The water will tend to dissolve, rather than form, scale of the type for which the index was calculated.
 As the saturation level decreases and approaches 0.0, the probability of forming this scale in a finite period of time also approaches 0. - 2) A water in contact with a solid form of the scale will tend to dissolve or precipitate the compound until an IAP/Ksp ratio of 1.0 is achieved.
 This will occur if the water is left undisturbed for an infinite period of time under the same conditions.
 A water with a saturation level of 1.0 is at equilibrium with the solid phase.
 It will not tend to dissolve, or precipitate the scale. - 3) As the saturation level (IAP/Ksp) increases above 1.0, the tendency to precipitate the compound increases.
-Most waters can carry a moderate level of supersaturation before precipitation occurs in a finite period of time.
-The degree of supersaturation acceptable for a system varies with parameters such as residence time, the order of the scale reaction, and the amount of solid phase (scale) present in the system.
-To be on the safe side, it is recommended that an appropriate inhibitor be fed to a water if the saturation level is above 1.0.
+Most waters can carry a moderate level of supersaturation before precipitation occurs in a finite period of time such as the seconds to minutes a water is present in a once through cooling system, or the hours to days a water is present in a cooling tower system.
+Most cooling systems can carry a small degree of supersaturation.
+The degree of supersaturation acceptable for a system varies with parameters such as residence time, the order of the scale reaction, and the amount of solid phase (scale)present in the system.
+To be on the safe side, it is recommended that an appropriate inhibitor be fed to a cooling system if the saturation level is above 1.0.

 The acceptable degree of saturation for a given system should be based upon your experience.
 The author has found the following guidelines useful.